IvanTepes/Space-Facts/README.md

 * **Jumbotron** contains a question that immediately catches the eye and prompts the user to ask for a second what the universe is, the second thing is ~~that distracts him are two bouncing icons around the message~~**Explore** message/button in orange colour to interest him and encourage him to explore the site the third thing is the `**Scroll Down** text and the three **Arrows** that point down and have an animation of disappearing and reappearing over a period of time.`

-* **Explore** is designed as call-to-action button and are clickable and on desktop screens when hover over it with mouse change colour from orange to white giving user information that he can make action whit it.
+* **Explore** is designed as call-to-action button and are clickable and on desktop screens when hover over it with mouse change colours giving user information that he can make action whit it.

 * ~~**Bouncing icon** are designed to let the user know that he should scroll the page, but if he did not understand the first idea and clicks on the icon or on **Explore** the page will automatically move to the section with planets.~~

 * **Scroll down and Arrows** ``are one of changes that i make after first testing of application.
 They try to clarify what user need to do when land for first time on page.
 With first design **Bouncing icon** around text **Explore** testers had the impression that it was not clear enough what to do on the first visit to the site.``

-* **Jumbotron, Bouncing icons and Explore old.**
+* **Jumbotron, Bouncing icons and Explore before update.**
-* `Jumbotron, Scroll Down Text and Explore new.`
+* `Jumbotron, Scroll Down Text and Explore after update.`

 <div align="center">